Understanding the impacts of water policies

 Bluefield water experts analyze the impacts of legislative and regulatory actions.
 From drinking water regulations to State Revolving Funds, water market policies play a key role in business strategies and opportunities.

-The United States’ national water policy has trended towards more regulation and unification.
+The United States’ national water policy has trended toward more regulation and unification.
 Prior to 1972, no cohesive federal regulation on clean water standards or pollution control existed.
 Following the passage of the Clean Water Act (CWA), the number of laws regulating and providing funding for water and wastewater systems has increased.

 Prior to federal water legislation (and even state legislation in many cases) two main doctrines about the allocation of water existed in the United States: Riparian and Prior Appropriation.
 The Riparian doctrine was most common in Eastern States where water was abundant and colonial British law established the foundation of the common law system.
 Riparian rules tie legal water rights to land ownership.
 In most cases, it also didn’t specify uses or amounts of water that each landowner is given, rather assumed reasonable use.